 The staff will report the status to the Commission in accordance with NRR Office Instruction LIC-114, “Title 10 of the Code of Federal Regulations (10 CFR) 52.103(g) Finding and Communication Process,” which includes a discussion of the status of inspection activities, including those of operational programs.
 Appendix A to the Office Instruction provides the content to be included in a memorandum from the Director, NRR, to the Commission, the subject of which is “Status of ITAAC Closure, Inspection, and Licensing Activities.”
 The Status of Inspection Activities section of the memorandum states that an enclosure lists the operational programs, their implementation dates, and NRC inspections associated with the implementation of these programs.

-07.05 Inspection Findings, Enforcement
+07.05 Inspection Findings, Enforcement, and Assessment

-IMC 0613 will be used to and document all findings and violations prior to the 10 CFR 52.103(g) finding.
-Findings identified after the10 CFR 52.103(g) finding associated with operational programs will be dispositioned using Reactor Oversight Process (ROP) IMC 0612, “Issue Screening” All findings identified after the 10 CFR 52.103(g) finding will be assigned to the ROP cornerstone most closely related to the finding.
+IMC 0613, “Power Reactor Construction Inspection Reports” and IMC 2519, “Construction Significance Determination Process” will be used to disposition and document all findings and violations prior to the 10 CFR 52.103(g) finding.
+Findings identified after the10 CFR 52.103(g) finding associated with operational programs will be dispositioned using Reactor Oversight Process (ROP) IMC 0612, “Issue Screening” and IMC 0609, “Significance Determination Process.”
+All findings identified after the 10 CFR 52.103(g) finding will be assigned to the ROP cornerstone most closely related to the finding.
+Significance of findings will be considered in determining the appropriate ROP Action Matrix column in IMC 0305, “Operating Reactor Assessment Program.”

-The NRC will inform the licensee of all inspection findings inspections conducted under this manual chapter whether identified for onsite construction activities or for offsite fabrication activities.
+The NRC will inform the licensee of all inspection findings for inspections conducted under this manual chapter whether identified for onsite construction activities or for offsite fabrication activities.

-07.06 Transition Inspection Activities
+07.06 Transition of Inspection Activities at 10 CFR 52.103(g)

 Certain operational programs have implementation milestones that will occur just prior to, or after, the 10 CFR 52.103(g) finding.
 Therefore, the required inspections of these operational programs may be completed after the 10 CFR 52.103(g) finding, depending on the licensee’s readiness for the inspections.
 Inspections of operational programs after the 10 CFR 52.103(g) finding will be conducted using the inspection procedures in IMC 2504 or the applicable ROP IP.

 A major focus of the construction inspection program is on licensee work being performed in support of ITAAC closure, which the staff inspects in accordance with IMC 2503.
 Completion of ITAAC supports the Commission in making the finding, required by 10 CFR 52.103(g), on whether the acceptance criteria in the COL have been met.
 The 10 CFR 52.103(g) finding represents the transition point where IMC 2503 will end and IMC 2514, “AP1000 Reactor Inspection Program - Startup Testing Phase” will be implemented.
-IMC 2504 will remain in effect until the inspection of all the Operational Programs listed in Appendix B has been completed.
+IMC 2504 will remain in effect until the inspection of all the Operational Programs IPs, as applicable, listed in Appendix B has been completed.

 The transfer of the new plant to oversight by the host region will require the written approval of the Regional Administrator Region II, with the concurrence of the Director, NRR.